PollutionAmbient airAir qualityAirEnvironmentalism

 Whatever comes to mind when thinking about air pollution levels, chances are you think about it being outside and away from you, right?

-Well, we hate to be the bearer of bad news, but the air quality in your home can be two to five times worse than outdoor air quality.
+Well, we hate to be the bearer of bad news, but the air quality in your homeOpens in a new tab. can be two to five times worse than outdoor air quality.
 It’s a detriment to human health — on the inside.

 Let’s talk about ambient air pollution and what you can do to get a breath of fresh air.